What Courses Do I Need to Become a Registered Nurse?

 - A Levels – In traditional education, you can study three or more A Levels over two years.
 Though individual A Levels can be studied over the course of one year, or less if you study your A Levels online

-- Access to HE Diplomas – This online Level 3 qualification can be studied over two years, though the flexibility of studying online makes it possible to finish after 6 months.
+- Access to HE Diplomas – This online Level 3 qualification can be studied over one year, though the flexibility of studying online makes it possible to finish after 6 months.
 On average it takes learndirect’s students between 9-12 months to complete their Access to HE Diploma

 - Foundation Degree – Most foundation courses last two years, though there are some foundation nursing degrees that are completed in one year

 Like timeframes of nursing courses, nursing course costs depend on the course you are studying.